danking/hail-cloud-docs/how-to-cloud-with-hail.md

 hailctl dataproc modify --num-preemptible-workers N --num-workers M
 ```

-If you have a series of row-parallel operations (see above) followed by a
+If you have a series of row-parallel operations (see above, Preemptible Workers section) followed by a
 shuffle operation (e.g. `group_rows_by`, `key_rows_by`), followed by more
 row-parallel operations, you should consider dynamically changing your choice of
 preemptibility.
 You must first split your pipeline into three steps: